Geobytes

 Geobytes is a global company that provides geolocation and anti-spam software.
-Geobytes was incorporated in the State of Delaware, USA in 1999.
+Geobytes was incorporated in Delaware, USA in 1999.

 History

 Geobytes was one of the first companies to build a global IP address location database by overlaying geographic user data on to a map of the internet's infrastructure.
 Geobyte licenses spam management tools to various email providers and software vendors.

-The company’s technology has been cited in numerous government and legal documents as ‘evidence’ that ‘Geolocation’ of the Internet is possible.
+The company's technology has been cited in numerous government and legal documents as ‘evidence’ that ‘Geolocation’ of the Internet is possible.
 Geobytes’ technology has also been used in both civil and criminal court proceedings, in law enforcement, and in the location of missing persons.
 The company was founded in 1999 and originally catered to the online advertising industry.

 Pre-incorporation

 Adrian McElligott thought of mapping the Internet and targeted adverts whilst promoting an email notification tool that he had developed.
 He wanted to limit the marketing of this product to certain geographic regions, and he did this using the available ad-serving technology of the day.
 This discovery led to the commencement of the NetWorldMap project in July 1999, and later that year to the foundation of the Geobytes Technology Project.